-If approved each year, the three weekdays between Christmas Day and New Year's Eve will be considered Special Holidays.
-Full-time and regular part-time classified, administrative, office professional and facilities management personnel not required to work will be compensated for the hours normally scheduled on those days.
+If approved each year, the three week days between Christmas Day and New Year's Eve will be considered Special Holidays.
+Full-time and regular part-time classified, administrative, clerical and support personnel not required to work will be compensated for the hours normally worked on those days.